 - Do you have trouble with depth perception?

 - Are you nearsighted, farsighted, or do you have an astigmatism?

 - Are you looking for the benefits of LASIK but can’t have LASIK?

 Schedule A Consultation

 At a time that’s convenient for you, a Katzen eye doctor will meet with you to discuss the changes in your vision and help you understand available options.
-The consultation and diagnostic testing are free, and certainly does not obligate you to any future service.
-We are able to determine if you are a candidate for PRK.
+The consultation and diagnostic testing are free and certainly does not obligate you to any future service.
+We can determine if you are a candidate for PRK.
 You will have an opportunity to schedule your procedure at this appointment.

 Arrive At The Katzen Office For PRK